nodejs/node-v0.x-archive/doc/api/http.markdown

 handle, but it is presumed that the file descriptor or handle has already been bound to a port or domain socket.

+Listening on a file descriptor is not supported on Windows.

 This function is asynchronous.
 The last parameter `callback` will be added as a listener for the ['listening'](net.html#event_listening_) event.
 See also [net.Server.listen()](net.html#server.listen).